Kilamper/graph_search/README.md

 this algorithms we add two new boolean variables to the "graph_search" method.</p>
 <ol>
   <li>The first variable ("branch") is to identify if the search is being done with Branch and
-Bound or not, in case its value is True, the "new_nodes" FIFOQueue will be sorted by the path cost of the nodes.</li>
+Bound or not, in case its value is True, the "fringe" FIFOQueue will be sorted by the path cost of the nodes.</li>

   <li>While the second one is to detect if the Branch and Bound search is with